Time series 3: BBC One reveals first look at 'masterpiece' drama starring Siobhan Finneran and David Tennant

 What’s the plot?

-Prison Chaplain Marie-Louise is back as the only recurring character in all three series.
+Prison Chaplain Marie-Louise (Siobhan Finneran) is back as the only recurring character in all three series.
 She arrives in the YOI having lost her faith.

 The BBC tells us: “When tragedy strikes within the prison, Marie-Louise clashes with veteran officer Bailey, a man in the midst of his own crisis.
 Bailey knows more about the circumstances that led to this major incident – but will he come clean before the guilt gets too much?”